(This post was originally posted in 2021, but I’ve recently updated it for 2022!)

 Walk (or Drive) to See Decorations

-I know it’s always popular to drive around looking at Christmas decorations, but we probably have just as much fun checking out Halloween decor!
-My kids are already asking about The Blinking House because they loved it so much last year.
-And Charlotte and I went for walks practically every night last October to visit her favorite blowups (and giant skeletons) in our neighborhood.
+I know it’s always popular to drive around looking at Christmas decorations, but we probably have just as much fun checking out Halloween decor.
+The Blinking House is always a favorite for us.
+Plus, we’re in a new neighborhood this year, so I’m looking forward to seeing how Yardley celebrates!
 To make it feel special, blast some Halloween music and bring a festive snack.

 Dance to Thriller